 Melody loves helping people and giving them opportunity for further growth and development.
 She’s excited to be on the Billy’s Place staff and help them as they help others.

-Kim is the Program Coordinator of Billy’s Place.
+Kim is the Director of Operations of Billy’s Place.
 She is a native to Arizona, always living in the northwest valley.
 After playing volleyball at Grand Canyon University and obtaining her Bachelor of Science in Human Biology, Kim worked in the medical field for eight years as a Clinical Microbiologist.